cloudevents/spec/spec.md

 - Action: An action consumes an event, producing a behavior or effect which was triggered by a specific *occurrence* from a specific *source*.
-While the details of how events are delivered to an action is outside of the scope of the specification, the purpose of generating an *event* is typcially to allow other systems to easily react to changes in a source that they do not control.
+While the details of how events are delivered to an action is outside of the scope of the specification, the purpose of generating an *event* is typically to allow other systems to easily react to changes in a source that they do not control.
 The *source* and action are often built by different developers.